Strengthening employee engagement

 For several years, we have been reaffirming our commitment and desire to promote the employment of disabled workers and to ensure their integration and working conditions by applying a set of measures that revolve around five axes.

-• Adjusting workstations: certain disabilities require the use of workstation or organizational arrangements that we take full responsibility for in order to facilitate working conditions.
+• Adjusting workstations: certain disabilities require the use of workstation or organizational adjustments for which we take full responsibility in order to facilitate working conditions.
 When recruiting or changing the job of an employee with a disability, regardless of the cause, the new position is subject to the necessary adjustments prior to taking up the position.

-• Support employees in their actions: in order to help and encourage employees with disabilities in their actions with the competent authorities to obtain their recognition of beneficiaries of the employment obligation or their renewal, exceptional leave of absence is granted and remunerated.
+• Supporting employees in their administrative procedures: in order to help and encourage employees with disabilities in their procedures with the competent authorities to obtain recognition as beneficiaries of the employment obligation or its renewal, exceptional leave of absence is granted and remunerated.
 These employees also receive support from the occupational health team, which is available to support them in their efforts.

 • Helping employees who have a child with a disability: to reaffirm our support to the employees concerned, in France we grant one day per year of additional paid leave.